ahmadjehad2000/Taxi-Booking-System/TaxiBookingSystem/readme.md

 # TaxiBookingSystem
-This project was made on some specific requirements, and it is not what so-called professional using python and TKinter.
+This project was made on some specific requirements, and it is not a professional code using python and TKinter.